AlvaGonz/AlvaGonz/README.md

 ### Software Engineer | QA Enthusiast | Clean Code Advocate

-Welcome to my GitHub profile!
-I'm a passionate software engineering student from the Dominican Republic, constantly learning and building projects that make a difference.
+I'm a software engineering student from the Dominican Republic, constantly learning and building projects that make a difference.

 ---